up-data-science/Practical-Statistical-Analysis/README.md

 Feel free to edit and share your experiences related with data analysis using statistics!

-## share in folders if possible jupyter notebooks explaining your approaches!
+## share in folders if POSSIBLE jupyter notebooks explaining your approaches!

 Please codes with the next structure will make the help easier!: